AlinaChenjiayi/Group2ProjectFA23/README.md

 - **Indy Gu:** <indy.gu@emory.edu>
 - **Alvin Jiao:** <yiyang.jiao@emory.edu>
 - **Yiran Liu:** <yiran.liu@emory.edu>
+Feel free to contact any of us if you have any questions regarding to our project.

 ## Introduction
 This project embarked from a personal journey, where an unexpected encounter with erratic weather during our team member's travel in Basel sparked a deeper exploration into weather forecasting.
 Motivated by this real-world experience, we chose Amazon Forecast for its advanced time-series forecasting capabilities to develop a model that predicts rare weather events with greater accuracy.
 Focusing on historical weather data from Basel, our aim was to create a tool that addresses the challenges faced by travelers.
 The result is a refined weather forecasting model, enhancing travel planning with more reliable predictions and better preparedness.